mbasso/asm-dom/README.md

 By default asm-dom uses WebAssembly if supported, otherwise asm.js

-Please note that **this function have to be called only one time in your application**.
+Please note that **this function creates the module only the first time that is called, the next times returns a Promise that resolve with the same, cached object**.

 ```js
 import init from 'asm-dom';